-As a member of the Claremont University Consortium, Claremont Graduate University provides a broader range of diversity services than is typical of a small liberal arts college.
-The consortium offers the following resources:
+As a member of The Claremont Colleges, Claremont Graduate University provides a broader range of diversity services than is typical of a small liberal arts college.
+The Claremont Colleges Services organization offers the following resources:

 Office of Black Student Affairs

 The Office of Black Student Affairs supports and enhances the well being of students of African descent earning degrees at The Claremont Colleges.
 The OBSA collaborates with faculty, staff, and alumni to ensure comprehensive consideration and creation of services that complement curriculum with culturally significant scholarship, programming, and events.

 Chicano/Latino Student Affairs provides support programs and services that enhance the academic success and personal development of Chicano/Latino students at The Claremont Colleges.
 CLSA offers academic support, personal guidance, cultural development, and leadership opportunities designed to promote social awareness.

 The International Place is the international student office of The Claremont Colleges, serving as a center for cultural exchange and international educational programming and as a resource center for international students and scholars

 The Intercollegiate Feminist Center for Teaching, Research and Engagement offers programs, resources, and support for students, faculty, and staff interested in feminism and gender issues as well as for those active in women’s, gender, and feminist studies at The Claremont Colleges.